pivot-access-ltd/bma-offline-docs/originals/about-maas.md

 MAAS can manage a large number of physical machines by merging them into user-defined resource pools.
 MAAS automatically provisions participating machines and makes them available for use.
 You can return unused machines to the assigned pool at any time.

+<!-- deb-2-7-ui deb-2-8-ui deb-2-9-ui snap-2-7-ui snap-2-8-ui snap-2-9-ui
 MAAS integrates all the tools you need into a smooth system-management experience.
-It includes:

-<!-- deb-2-7-ui deb-2-8-ui deb-2-9-ui snap-2-7-ui snap-2-8-ui snap-2-9-ui
+It includes the following thirteen features:

 1. web UI (optimised for mobile devices)
 2. Ubuntu, CentOS, Windows, and RHEL installation support
 3.  open-source IP address management (IPAM)